The LSU Internal Medicine Residency in Baton Rouge

 The Activity and Mobility Promotion (AMP) Multi-Center Study.

-Dr. Alex Hosse (PGY-3) is one of three individuals chosen as a Quality Scholar at Our Lady of the Lake Regional Medical Center in Baton Rouge.
+Dr. Alex Hosse (c/o 2022) is one of three individuals chosen as a Quality Scholar at Our Lady of the Lake Regional Medical Center in Baton Rouge.
 The year-long Quality Scholar’s program provides our LSU residents an opportunity to develop and implement processes focused on system wide quality improvement.
 As a Quality Scholar, Dr. Hosse’s efforts are a part of our hospital’s participation in The Activity and Mobility Promotion (AMP) Multi-Center Study.
 Dr. Chris Thomas is Alex’s faculty mentor and is one of the study’s primary investigators.
 Dr. Thomas serves our residency program as an Assistant Professor of Clinical Medicine in Pulmonary & Critical Care, and our hospital as the Medical Director of System Quality and Patient Safety for the Franciscan Missionaries of Our Lady Health System.

 The goal of the AMP study is to decrease complications due to immobility by improving the functional status of patients.
 Quality metrics to be analyzed include length of stay, the frequency of readmissions, post-acute care utilization, and long-term physical impairment.
 Alex’s role as a Quality Scholar involves working with an interdisciplinary team to practically implement his project and evaluate outcomes in real time to accomplish the aforementioned goals.